MicrosoftDocs/windows-itpro-docs/windows/keep-secure/WDAV-working/scraps.md

 ## Manage Windows Defender endpoints through Active Directory and WSUS

-All WindowsÂ 10 endpoints are installed with Windows Defender and include support for management through:
+All Windows 10 endpoints are installed with Windows Defender and include support for management through:
 -   Active Directory
 -   WSUS

 You can use the Active Directory to configure the settings; Group policies can be used for centralized configuration and enforcement of many Windows Defender settings including client user interface, scan settings, and exclusions.
 WSUS can be used to view basic update compliance and deploy updates manually or through automatic rules.

-Note that System CenterÂ 2012Â R2 Configuration Manager SP1, System Center 2012 Configuration Manager SP2, and Microsoft Intune can provide centralized management of Windows Defender, including:
+Note that System Center 2012 R2 Configuration Manager SP1, System Center 2012 Configuration Manager SP2, and Microsoft Intune can provide centralized management of Windows Defender, including:

 -   Settings management
 -   Definition update management